How To Create The Perfect Nighttime Routine (With 20 relaxing Ideas To Try)

 1. Set a consistent bedtime

-Our bodies love rhythm, so try to go to bed at the same time every night—yes, even on weekends!
-This consistency helps train your internal clock, making it easier to fall asleep and wake up naturally.
+Our bodies love rhythm and going to bed at the same time every night (yes, even on weekends) creates consistency which trains your internal clock, making it easier to fall asleep and wake up naturally.

 2. Turn off screens

 Scrolling through social media or catching up on emails late at night?
-Guilty as charged!
-But screens emit blue light that messes with your melatonin levels.
-Power down at least an hour before bed and notice the difference.
+Time to change that stat!
+Screens emit blue light that messes with your melatonin levels.
+Power down at least an hour before bed and notice the difference in the quality of your sleep.

 3. Dim the lights

-Switching to softer, dim lighting in the evening can work wonders for signalling to your brain that it’s time to wind down.
-Personally, I love to turn off the lights and switch on my salt lamp and a candle, they both offer a cozy warm glow that puts me in such a chilled mood.
+Switching to softer, dim lighting in the evening signals to your brain that it’s time to wind down.
+Personally, I love to turn off the lights and switch on my salt lamp and a candle, they both offer a cozy warm glow that puts me in total zen mode.

 There’s something magical about getting lost in a good book before bed.
 It gently distracts your mind and helps you transition from day to night.
-I love to use a reading pillow to support my back and give me that extra added comfort (trust me on this one!)
+I love to use a reading pillow to support my back and give me that extra added comfort to lull me into sleep mode.

 5. Practise gratitude